DZamataev/Chivy/README.md

 ### via CocoaPods (not yet released)

-for now you will need [my fork of SuProgress](https://github.com/DZamataev/SuProgress) project, cuz the original not yet accepted the necessery pull requests

-and the project itself, which is not yet released to CocoaPods, so the bleeding edge version is the only available option
+the project itself, which is not yet released to CocoaPods, so the bleeding edge version is the only available option

 ```
-pod 'SuProgress', :git => 'https://github.com/DZamataev/SuProgress.git', :branch => 'master'
 pod 'Chivy', :git => 'https://github.com/DZamataev/Chivy.git', :branch => 'master'
 ```